csound-flossmanual/csound-floss/book/10-e-csound-via-terminal.md

 must still run Csound in this way but front-ends do this for us usually via some toolbar button or widget.
-Many people still prefer to interact with Csound from a terminal window and feel this provides a more
-\'naked\' and honest interfacing with the program.
+Many people still prefer to interact with Csound from a terminal window and feel this provides a more "naked" and honest interfacing with the program.
 Very often these people come from the group of users who have been using Csound for many years, form the time before front-ends.
 It is still important for all users to be aware of how to run Csound from the terminal as it provides